Typeform/js-api-client/README.md

 - Retrieve all workspaces in your account.
 - `page`: The page of results to retrieve.
 Default `1` is the first page of results.
+  - set `page: "auto"` to automatically fetch all pages if there are more, it fetches with maximum `pageSize: 200`
 - `pageSize`: Number of results to retrieve per page.
 Default is 10.
 Maximum is 200.
 - `search`: Returns items that contain the specified string.